yutaizhou/drlnd_p3_collab-compet/README.md

 **Instructions**

-At the time of writing (Jan 31, 2021), 1 algorithm has been implemented: DDPG.
+At the time of writing (Feb 8, 2021), 1 algorithm has been implemented: DDPG.

-To run DDPG without loading any weights, run the following:
+To run MADDPG without loading any weights, run the following:
 ```
-python run.py DDPG
+python run.py MDDDPG
 ```
 Note: unless the directory path has been changed in run.py, this will overwrite the previous results.